castorini/anserini/docs/onnx-conversion.md

 return dynamic_axes
 ```

 This is important for the generalization of input and output shapes to be captured for any model that is provided.
-This is once again modularized in the function defintion for ```get_dynamic_axes(input_names, output_names)```
+This is once again modularized in the function defintion for ```get_dynamic_axes(input_names, output_names)```.

 ### Converting the Model to ONNX Format